PBIS Can Be a Carrot and Stick System

 Relying on Rewarding Students Isn't Always a Great Idea

 A big component of PBIS is teaching and modeling the behaviors that we want to see in students, but many schools fail short in implementation and consistency, instead hoping that the carrot and stick system of rewarding kids or penalizing kids will change behaviors.
 We need to be more intentional about the implementation and execution of behavior management systems.
-According to the book Hacking School Discipline: 9 Ways to Create a Culture of Empathy and Responsibility Using Restorative Justice, we often fail at getting the ‘why’ behind behaviors.
+We often fail at getting the ‘why’ behind behaviors.
 We must get students to think about the following:

 *Why should I do the right thing?

 *What is my role and responsibility in my learning environment?

 *How do my actions impact myself and others?

 *Why should I make it right when I have harmed others in some way?